Z23599848/SoftwareEngineering/CODE_OF_CONDUCT.md

 ### Managing Non-Compliance

 * If a team member is unable to attend a meeting or lab, they can receive a summary of what was covered.
 Continued absence without prior communication may be reported to the module tutor.
 * Ongoing failure to complete assigned tasks or repeated actions that delay team progress will be discussed as a group, and appropriate steps will be taken to resolve the issue.
-This is discussed further [here](#attendance-availability-&-exceptional-circumstances).
+This is discussed further under ['Attendance, Availability & Exceptional Circumstances'](#attendance-availability-&-exceptional-circumstances).

 By following this code of conduct, we aim to create a respectful, inclusive, and efficient working environment where every team member feels supported and valued.